johnson-shuffle/tdi-proposal/README.md

 indeed worth a thousand words, but they are also documenting potentially many thousands of dollars in damages.

-Recently, efforts have been made to use such imagery as means for automated damage detection in storm-effected areas\[3\]\[4\].
+Recently, efforts have been made to use satellite imagery as means for automated damage detection in storm-effected areas\[3\]\[4\].
 I propose using and building on these existing methodologies to assess storm-damaged areas and linking this information to estimates of monetary damages.
-This would provide a novel approach for predicting the costs of future storms.
+This would provide a novel approach for quantifying the costs of disasters and perhaps predicting the costs of future events.
+Not only would this be useful in terms of disaster response, it would also serve as important information for any cost-benefit analysis of policy interventions seeking to address climate change.

 ## Data Sources